rich-junwang/rich-junwang.github.io/content/about.md

 ### Miscellaneous

-During my studies at school, I trained as an electrical engineer with a focus on integrated circuit design, including analog, RF, and power-management circuits.
-I was also proficient with Verilog HDL for signal processing.
+I hold two master's degrees: one on Integrated Circuit Design in EE and another on AI in CS.
+My early academic training focused on electrical engineering, with expertise in analog, RF, and power management integrated circuit design.
+I am also proficient in Verilog HDL for digital and signal processing applications.
 The project shown below is a PCB I designed featuring a Xilinx FPGA and a WiFi module for real-time speech signal processing while I was at UT Dallas.

 <div align="center"> <img src=/img/pcb.png style="width: 50%; height: auto;"/> FPGA Speech Processing Platform for Cochlear Implant</div>